Missouri execution would be first since pandemic began

 O’FALLON, Mo.
 (AP) – The pause in U.S. executions during the coronavirus pandemic likely will end Tuesday with the scheduled lethal injection of a Missouri inmate for slaying an elderly woman nearly three decades ago.

 Republican Missouri Gov. Mike Parson said Monday that he had not heard anything to make him reconsider the execution, which he said would “move forward as scheduled.”
 A federal appeals court on Sunday overturned a 30-day stay of execution granted by a judge two days earlier.
-Barton’s attorney has asked for a stay from the U.S. Supreme Court.
+The U.S. Supreme Court on Tuesday afternoon denied Barton’s attorney’s request for a stay of execution.

 Barton has long said he was innocent, and his case has been tied up for years due to appeals, mistrials and two overturned convictions.